HDFGroup/vol-log-based/case_studies/E3SM_IO.md

 in MPI collective I/O, which can be expensive.
 Given E3SM's data partitioning patterns containing large numbers of noncontiguous write requests, the communication cost can be very expensive.
-Therefor, it is expected the PnetCDF method performs slower than the log-layout based VOL, which stores data in the log layout, requiring no inter-process communications.
+Therefore, it is expected the PnetCDF method performs slower than the log-layout based VOL, which stores data in the log layout, requiring no inter-process communications.

 [Scorpio](https://github.com/E3SM-Project/scorpio) implements an I/O option to use